How To Prepare for Wedding Dress Shopping

 Wear minimal amounts of makeup

-On the day of your appointment, it’s important to remember that you are going to be trying on expensive wedding dresses in ivory, white, champagne or cashmere.
-You don’t want to be responsible for paying for a wedding dress that you do not like because your makeup got on the dress, so wear minimal amounts of makeup.
+Remember that you’ll likely be trying on expensive wedding dresses in ivory, white, champagne or cashmere.
+You don’t want to be responsible for paying for a dress that you do not like because your makeup got on the gown, so we recommend wearing minimal amounts of makeup.

-Have an open mind
+Keep an open mind

-You’ve done your research and know what dress styles you want to and don’t want to try on.
-You believe you know your body and its shape pretty well.
+This is one of the most important tips for wedding dress shopping!
+You’ve done your research and know what dress styles you want to try.
 You may even think you know what style you will end up purchasing.
-One important tip we can give is to go into your appointment with an open mind.
+Despite all of this, go into the dressing room with an open mind.